 The Group's investment property comprises various exchanges and offices.
-All the recurring property fair value measurements at 31 December 2022 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.
+All the recurring property fair value measurements at 31 December 2023 and 2022 use significant unobservable inputs and are accordingly categorised within Level 3 of the fair valuation hierarchy.

 The Group's policy is to recognise transfers into and out of fair value hierarchy levels as of the beginning of the reporting period.
-There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2022.
+There were no transfers between different levels of the fair value hierarchy during the year ended 31 December 2023.

 A reconciliation from the opening balance to the closing balance for recurring fair value measurements categorised within Level 3 of the value hierarchy, is reflected in the table above.
-The movement for the year ended 31 December 2022 reflects additions and changes in fair value.
+The movement for the year ended 31 December 2023 reflects additions and changes in fair value and transfers to/from property, plant and equipment.